Prospective Resident FAQ

 All applications are accepted and processed on a first-come-first-served basis.
-Due to our fiduciary relationship to the owner, if more than one application is submitted before approval of an application we are required to select the highest rated application.
-In this situation only, those applications not approved will be refunded their application fee or it can be applied to another one of our properties.
+Due to our fiduciary relationship to the investor, if more than one application is submitted before approval of an application we are required to select the highest-rated application.
+In this situation only, those applications can be applied to another one of our properties.

 - 17. What if my application is denied?

-In the event your application is denied, we make every effort to contact you promptly regarding the denial and we will mail you a letter regarding the denial.
-We will instruct you to come up to our office and pick up your refundable $100.00 application deposit.
+In the event your application is denied, we make every effort to contact you promptly regarding the denial.
 If denied, we will provide you contact information to request a copy of your credit report directly from the credit bureau.